axiomhq/rust-cuckoofilter/README.md

 let value: &str = "hello world";

-//Create cuckoo filter wit max capacity of 1000000 items let cf = cuckoofilter::new(1000000);
+// Create cuckoo filter with max capacity of 1000000 items let cf = cuckoofilter::new(1000000);

 // Add data to the filter